kyang5/coursedescriptions/source/comp163.rst

 Description
 --------------------

 Mathematical foundations of computer science.
-Topics include: complexity of algorithms; modular arithmetic; induction and proof techniques; graph theory; combinatorics; Boolean algebra and switching systems (including Karnaugh maps and the Quine-McCluskey method); symbolic logic and logic circuits; and an introduction to automata and formal languages.
+Topics include: complexity of algorithms; modular arithmetic; induction and proof techniques; graph theory; combinatorics; Boolean algebra and switching systems symbolic logic and logic circuits; and an introduction to automata and formal languages.

 Outcome
 ----------------------